https://static.wixstatic.com/media/5d3363_3d29ba98d2f7485e8a1b9298dd61ff92~mv2.png

 • Rounded grain shape alone can shift underfoot, like riding on marbles; otherwise, it is good for avoiding compaction and maintaining good drainage.

-• Fine particles are best added for stabilizing by filling in the gaps around the other sand sizes.
+• Fine particles are important for stabilizing by filling in the gaps around the other sand sizes.

 Ask friends and locals about the products they have used for their arenas, and what they would do again or differently.